 Philips Lighting share repurchase periodic update

+As a result of the repurchase of these shares, Philips Lighting's interest in its own shares has risen above 3% and as a result, the company notified the Netherlands Authority for the Financial Markets (AFM).

-These repurchases were made as part of the company's repurchase program, which was announced on May 2, 2018 (http://www.newsroom.lighting.philips.com/news/2018/20180502-philips-lighting-starts-share-repurchase-program-of-up-to-1-5-million-shares-to-cover-performance-share-plans).
+These repurchases were made as part of the company's repurchase program, which was announced on May 2, 2018.
 Philips Lighting will use the shares to cover obligations arising from its long-term incentive performance share plan and other employee share plans.
+The total number of shares repurchased under this program to date is 492,652 shares for a total consideration of EUR 12.98 million.

 Details on the share buyback transactions can be found here (http://www.lighting.philips.com/main/investor/shareholder-info/share-buyback).